effector/effector/docs/api/effector/Store.md

 #### Arguments

 1. `trigger` [_Event_](Event.md), [_Effect_](Effect.md) or [_Store_](Store.md): Trigger, which leads to call of `watcher`
-1. `watcher` (_Function_): Function that receives current store state as first argument and payload of trigger as second argument.
+1. `watcher` (_Function_): Function that receives current store state as the first argument and payload of trigger as the second argument.

 #### Returns